Jordan staggers under fallout of Syria conflict

-AMMAN Jordan has every reason to worry about the conflict in Syria, its bigger neighbour to the north.
+AMMAN Jordan has every reason to worry about the conflict in Syria, its bigger neighbor to the north.

 A flood of Syrian refugees and disrupted trade due to the 22-month-old revolt against Syrian President Bashar al-Assad burden a frail economy that has already had to turn to the IMF.